elihoole/elihoole.github.io/_posts/2024-06-23-subverting-ramachandra-myths.md

 Moreover, it would be a mistake to think that the Islamic dimension of the Palestinian struggle is a recent evolution and that such a religious character was absent in the early days.
 Izz ad-Din al-Qassam, after whom the military wing of Hamas is named, was an Islamic preacher who fought against British and Jewish forces in the 1930s.
 There is also the history of Hajj Amin al-Husayni, the exiled grand mufti of Jerusalem, who sought collaboration with Nazi Germany.
 The Palestinian struggle, since its inception, has shared a very close relationship with Islam and many of its principal characters were Islamic preachers or leaders who drew deeply from Islamic teachings.

 There is much more that I can say on this topic but what I have laid out is sufficient to ask Ramachandra the following question: does the foregoing point to there being some link between Islamic theology, at least strands of it, and the Palestinian national struggle, or is all of this mere coincidence?

 It's remarkable that for 20 years, Ramachandra has blamed 'Christian Zionists' for the Israel-Palestine conflict while simultaneously refusing to consider Islam’s role in it.
-That is not the mark of a serious, objective scholar.
+Is this the mark of a serious, objective scholar?

 ## Ramachandra is unfamiliar with the text of the ICJ ruling

-I will now address the misrepresentation of the ICJ ruling dated 26 January 2024 in the open letter Ramachandra circulated.[^3] The ICJ did not identify genocide or ethnic cleansing as the letter claims.
+Ramachandra has also recently circulated an open letter which misrepresents the ICJ provisional measures ruling dated 26 January 2024 on South Africa's case against Israel.[^3] The ICJ did not identify genocide or ethnic cleansing by Israel as the letter claims.
 In fact, it could not have done so, as the court did not evaluate the merits of South Africa’s allegations during the provisional measures phase:

 > “At the present stage of the proceedings, the Court is not required to ascertain whether any violations of Israel’s obligations under the Genocide Convention have occurred.
 Such a finding could be made by the Court only at the stage of the examination of the merits of the present case.”[^4] (paragraph #30)

 The court instead considered whether the rights asserted by South Africa—specifically, the right of Palestinians “to be protected from acts of genocide, attempted genocide, direct and public incitement to commit genocide, complicity in genocide, and conspiracy to commit genocide” (paragraph #37)—are plausible.
 The word “plausible” appears 15 times in the decision text, always in the context of “rights asserted by South Africa,” never in the context of “genocide” or “ethnic cleansing.”
 In fact, the term “ethnic cleansing” does not appear at all in the decision text.
 Moreover, it is instructive that the court did not order a ceasefire as South Africa had requested.
 Instead, it instructed Israel to comply with the Genocide Convention, which Israel is already obligated to do as a party to the convention.
 If the court did find plausible genocide, as Ramachandra claims, is it not unusual that it did not order an immediate ceasefire?
 Keep in mind also that the ICJ is capable of ordering such a ceasefire as it did against Russia in March 2022.

-Ramachandra appears unfamiliar with the actual text of the decision as he provided three third-party links interpreting the decision to say what he believes it says when I challenged him on the letter.
-But the text is quite explicit about what it found to be plausible which has since been clarified beyond reasonable doubt by the former president of the ICJ who presided over the hearing.
+Ramachandra appears unfamiliar with the actual text of the decision but the text is quite explicit about what it found to be plausible which has since been clarified beyond reasonable doubt by the former president of the ICJ who presided over the hearing.[^5]

-[^1]: Benny Morris, "The Liar as Hero": [link](https://newrepublic.com/article/85344/ilan-pappe-sloppy-dishonest-historian)
+[^1]: Benny Morris, "The Liar as Hero", [link](https://newrepublic.com/article/85344/ilan-pappe-sloppy-dishonest-historian)

-[^2]: Al Jazeera, "Israel's attacks on Gaza: The weapons and scale of destruction": [link](https://www.aljazeera.com/news/longform/2023/11/9/israel-attacks-on-gaza-weapons-and-scale-of-destruction)
+[^2]: Al Jazeera, "Israel's attacks on Gaza: The weapons and scale of destruction", [link](https://www.aljazeera.com/news/longform/2023/11/9/israel-attacks-on-gaza-weapons-and-scale-of-destruction)

-[^3]: Ramachandra, et al.,  "The Gaza Call: An Open Letter to Christian Leaders, Churches, and Theologians in the West": [link](https://www.peacecatalyst.org/gaza-open-letter)
+[^3]: Ramachandra, et al.,  "The Gaza Call: An Open Letter to Christian Leaders, Churches, and Theologians in the West", [link](https://www.peacecatalyst.org/gaza-open-letter)

-[^4]: ICJ, "Provisional Measures Order of 26 January 2024": [link](https://www.icj-cij.org/node/203447)
+[^4]: ICJ, "Provisional Measures Order of 26 January 2024", [link](https://www.icj-cij.org/node/203447)

-[^5]: BBC, "Former head of ICJ explains ruling on genocide case against Israel brought by S Africa": [link] (https://www.bbc.com/news/av/world-middle-east-68906919) (I suggest watching the video instead of reading the BBC’s description which is unnecessarily convoluted.)
+[^5]: BBC, "Former head of ICJ explains ruling on genocide case against Israel brought by S Africa", [link] (https://www.bbc.com/news/av/world-middle-east-68906919) (I suggest watching the video instead of reading the BBC’s description which is unnecessarily convoluted.)

+[^6]: PLO, "The Palestine National Charter of 1964", [link](https://www.jewishvirtuallibrary.org/the-original-palestine-national-charter-1964)

+[^7]: Benny Morris, "1948: A History of the First Arab–Israeli War"

+[^8]: Time Magazine, "TRANS-JORDAN: Chess Player & Friend", [link](https://web.archive.org/web/20110201142817/http://www.time.com/time/magazine/article/0,9171,794208,00.html)